-4. Outside surfaces of pipeline systems located in the milking barn, stable or parlor are reasonably clean.
+4. Outside surfaces of all milking and clean-in-place (CIP) equipment located in the milking barn, stable or parlor are reasonably clean.

 5. Gutter cleaners are reasonably clean.

 6. All pens, calf stalls and bull pens, if not separated from the milking barn, stable or parlor, are clean.